 Operational feedback shows that SOV crews choose to operate the vessels in astern mode while in-field.
 The 'aft first' experience is improved with the X-STERN, which has been introduced to several offshore wind service ships.

-A vessel's ability to back is not a feature usually being tested at sea trials.
-However, the crew on current operating Service Operation Vessels (SOV) report that they prefer to manoeuver stern first during their stay at the offshore wind farms.
+The crews on current operating Service Operation Vessels (SOVs) report that they prefer to manoeuver stern first during their stay at the offshore wind farms.

 The SOV crews give various reasons for astern operations: